-Rémoulade is a mayonnaise loaded with flavor.
-Originally created in France but common in Creole cooking, it is made with Louisiana-style hot sauce, capers, and tarragon; we added Worcestershire and bell pepper.
-Though it is normally served with fried-fish dishes such as our Cornmeal Fried Catfish, we also like it with boiled shellfish or mixed into a potato salad.
+Rémoulade is essentially a homemade mayonnaise loaded with flavor.
+The sauce was originally created in France, but we put a Creole spin on it with the addition of Louisiana-style hot sauce, Worcestershire, and bell pepper.
+Though it’s normally served with fried-fish dishes such as our Cornmeal Fried Catfish, we also like it with boiled shrimp or mixed into a potato salad.

 - 2 large egg yolks

 - 1 cup vegetable oil

 - 1 tablespoon freshly squeezed lemon juice

 - 1 teaspoon Louisiana-style hot sauce, such as Tabasco or Crystal Hot Sauce

 - 1/4 teaspoon kosher salt, plus more as needed